When rosters live in spreadsheets or disconnected tools, small mistakes turn into overtime blowups, missed shifts, and payroll disputes.

 Screenshot of the Deputy webpage

-Time tracking and payroll
+Time Clock and Timesheets

 I liked that Deputy lets employees clock in from any device, including mobile, desktop, or shared kiosk apps.
 Managers can add controls like GPS tracking, geofencing, photo capture, and even facial recognition to prevent buddy punching.
 You can set rules for overtime and block clock-ins for unscheduled shifts, so time tracking and rosters are aligned.